codersclub/DRKB/file/format/pdf/index.md

 ------------------------------------------------------------------------

+Вариант 2:

+Source: Delphi Knowledge Base: <https://www.baltsoft.com/>

-Ok, you must have installed the Acrobat Reader program in your machine, if you donґt have it you can download it from Adobeґs site: www.adobe.comhttp://www.adobe.com
+Ok, you must have installed the Acrobat Reader program in your machine, if you don\'t have it you can download it from Adobe\'s site: www.adobe.comhttp://www.adobe.com

-After that you have to install the type library for Acrobat (Project -\> Import Type Library from Delphiґs menu) select "Acrobat Control for ActiveX (version x)".
+After that you have to install the type library for Acrobat (Project -\> Import Type Library from Delphi\'s menu) select "Acrobat Control for ActiveX (version x)".
 Where x stands for the current version of the type library.
 Click the install button to install it into the IDE.